 |

-Examples of Literacy activities in the K - 3 Classroom
+Examples of Literacy Activities in the K-3 Classroom

 It is through the connectedness of the classroom with the rest of daily living that the classroom teacher is expected to actively promote life-long learning and literacy practices in the children.
 How each child responds to learning opportunities to create their own personalised learning outcomes is an interesting process to both watch and to be involved in.
 With each child engaged in different activities or in small groups doing very different things, the classroom can seem rather chaotic very daunting for the untrained eye, even for the trained teacher, (see Cambourne & Turbill, 1979).
 The timetable and the teacher needs to be very flexible yet sufficiently structured to ensure time is spent as constructively as possible throughout the day, over the term and the entire year.